pettepiero/dl-nlp-exam/manim-stuff/enns/speechnotes.md

 So in ENNs, when you make predictions, you use the same epistemic index $z$ across multiple predictions, therefore the joint is not equal to the product of the marginals anymore.

-The idea comes from another paper from Osband, called *Randomized Prior Functions for Deep Reinforcement Learning*.
-Each plot is a particle of an ensemble of size 4.
-In each plot we show the effect of training a NN on the same datapoints (dots).
-The light yellow lines are the different prior functions for each particle.
-Then we add a trainable network (dashed lines) so that the resulting prediction (the sum) in blue, goes through all the points.
-The first plot would be $z_1$, the secondo $z_2$ and so on. **The different particles all agree on the training data, but they generalize differently depending on the effect of the learnt network and the prior.**

-The idea is that if we change $z$, we can have different predictions and therefore we are uncertain.

-> How is the prior initialized?
-Not much info about that, but "such that the initial variation in $z$ reflects your uncertainty.
-After training, the resulting variation in $z$ is meant to be something like a posterior.
-> The design, initialization and scaling of the prior network $\sigma^P$ allows an algorithm designer to encode prior beliefs, and is essential for good performance.
-Typical choices might include $\sigma^P$ sampled from the same architecture as $\sigma^L$ but with different parameters.

 **Isn't this just training an ensemble?
 What is the benefit?**